 - Barbell roll-out

-- Squatting Exercises (focusing on hip extension)
+- Squatting exercises (focusing on hip extension)

-Long Live the Deadlift
+Long Live The Deadlift

 - Farley, K. (1995).
 Analysis of the conventional deadlift.
-Strength & Conditioning Journal, 17(6), 55-57.
+Strength and Conditioning Journal, 17(6), 55-57.

 - Wright, G. A., Delong, T. H., & Gehlsen, G. (1999).
 Electromyographic activity of the hamstrings during performance of the leg curl, stiff-leg deadlift, and back squat movements.
-The Journal of Strength & Conditioning Research,13(2), 168-174.
+The Journal of Strength and Conditioning Research,13(2), 168-174.

 - Gotshalk, L. (1984).
 Sports Performance Series: Analysis of the deadlift.
-Strength & Conditioning Journal, 6(6), 4-9.
+Strength and Conditioning Journal, 6(6), 4-9.